 When people think about exercising or keeping fit, the first thing that comes to mind is usually a packed gym and a weight rack.
 However, there are many outdoor activities to stay in shape that you can do that are equally beneficial to your health.

-Here in this article, you’ll get to learn some everyday and overlooked but fun outdoor activities to stay in shape that will keep you in great shape without the need to hit the gym.
-One of these activities includes running, which you can learn more here.
+Here in this article, you’ll get to learn some every day and overlooked but fun outdoor activities to stay in shape that will keep you in great shape without the need to hit the gym.
+One of these activities includes running, which you can learn more about here.

 If you want to know about other outdoor activities to stay in shape you can indulge in, continue reading:

 For those of you who are in love with the great outdoors, hiking is a natural choice.
-It’s a great aerobic workout that promotes strength and balance due to the uneven terrain you’ll be traveling on.
+It’s a great aerobic workout that promotes strength and balance because of the uneven terrain you’ll be traveling on.

-Studies have also suggested that hiking has a positive effect on your mental health, as being in nature reduces stress levels and negates negative thinking.
+Studies have also suggested that hiking positively affects your mental health, as being in nature reduces stress levels and negates negative thinking.
 Studies have also shown that taking a long hike or two over the weekend has almost the exact effects of doing regular workouts two to three times a week.

-Cycling is known as a low-impact activity outdoor activity to stay in shape.
+We know cycling as a low-affected activity outdoor activity to stay in shape.
 The occasional bike ride boosts your cardiovascular health, and it’s a popular choice for those interested in losing weight.
 Unlike running, it’s much gentle on your joints.

 However, some men are concerned that cycling harms their fertility and sexual functionality.
 But there’s nothing to worry about—recent studies have shown no link between infertility and cycling.